Blood type (non-human): Equine blood groups

 Horses have eight blood groups, of which seven, A, C, D, K, P, Q, and U, are internationally recognized, while the eighth, T, is primarily used in research.
 Each blood group has at least two allelic factors (for example, the A blood group has a, b, c, d, e, f, and g), which can be combined in all combinations (Aa, Afg, Abedg, etc.), to make many different alleles.
 This means that horses can have around 400,000 allelic combinations, allowing blood testing to be used as an accurate method of identifying a horse or determining parentage.
 Unlike humans, horses do not naturally produce antibodies against red blood cell antigens that they do not possess; this only occurs if they are somehow exposed to a different blood type, such as through blood transfusion or transplacental hemorrhage during parturition.

 Breeding a mare to a stallion with a different blood type, usually Aa or Qa blood, risks neonatal isoerythrolysis if the foal inherits the blood type of the stallion.
 Group C is also of some degree of concern.
 This can also occur if a mare is bred to a jack, due to a "donkey factor".
 This immune-mediated disease is life-threatening and often requires transfusion.

 Ideally, cross-matching should be performed prior to transfusion, or a universal donor may be used.
 The ideal universal whole blood donor is a non-thoroughbred gelding that is Aa, Ca, and Qa negative.
 If this is not available, a gelding, preferably of the same breed as the patient, may be used as a donor, and cross-matching may be crudely accessed by mixing donor serum with patient blood.
 If the mixture agglutinates, the donor blood contains antibodies against the blood of the patient, and should not be used.

-Bovine blood groups
+Bovid blood groups

 The polymorphic systems in cattle include the A, B, C, F, J, L, M, S, and Z polymorphisms.

+Sheep blood types are A, B, C, D, M, R and X. The B system is highly polymorphic.
+The R system is soluble.
+The M-L system is involved in active red cell potassium transport and polymorphisms.

+In goats there are A, B, C, M and J, similar to sheep.

+Birds

+In parrots, notably, there are no reported blood types, but there is a better success rate of transfusion between same species of animal.

+In chickens, the blood groups are A, B, C, D, E, H, I, J, K, L, N, P, and R.